Short Bio

 My number one influence then (and now) was The Beatles but I soon got into other music like The Buffalo Springfield, The Byrds, Linda Ronstadt, Joni Mitchell, Stevie Wonder and Bay Area bands like Moby Grape, Quicksilver Messenger Service and Steve Miller Band.

 Before long I started playing in a garage band with my friends Dennis Spadini and Mitch Hinard.
 I can still vividly remember walking through my neighborhood of Santa Venetia in San Rafael, California and hearing bands playing in their garages here and there.
 I learned my first bar chord right in the middle of the street on Sunny Oaks Drive where we lived at the time from Stacy Accamozzo!
 Huge day for me!
 We learned “Paint It Black” by The Rolling Stones.
 Sometimes I would move to drums and Mitch to guitar just for the fun of it.
-I’ve always loved drums and still play them to this day.
+I’ve always loved drums and still play and record with them to this day.

-Around 1973 we moved into a house in Novato, CA on Simmons Lane.
+Around 1973 I moved into a house in Novato, CA on Simmons Lane.
 John and I moved in with about 4 or 5 other musicians.
 It was around this period when we met John Langford and Don McLeod who were both from Atlanta.
 They joined Logos and became a five piece band with John and I on guitars and vocals, Don on bass, John on keyboards and a new addition to the band, Dave Obiedo on drums.
-Mitch and Dennis had left the band by now.
-John Langford and Don McLeod brought a whole new feel of music into the band… sort of southern rock meets prog rock.
-It was very exciting and inspired me to write songs for the band.
-Langford had a whole array of guitars he owned and let me play.
-I played his Gibson Birdland, Ric 330 and a Firebird.
-All amazing guitars!

-That version of the band lasted a couple years until we went out separate ways.
-In 1976 John Lovrien, Mitch Hinard and I joined forces with 2 musicians from the South Bay.
+That version of the band lasted a couple years until we went out separate ways around 1974.
+John Lovrien, Mitch Hinard and I joined forces with 2 musicians from the South Bay.
 They were Danny Bertoldi on guitar and Michael Byrnes on keyboards.
 They also introduced us to a female singer named Teri Smith.
 This was my first experience playing in a band with a female singer.
 It was cool and we started playing more r&b and soul music.
 We also began working with a manager named Hank Doing and were signed to start playing top 40 nightclubs.
-We would do 5 sets a night 5 days a week.
+We would often do 5 sets a night 5 days a week.
 We played a lot of cover songs with Teri, John and I trading of lead vocals.
 We played the hits but always snuck in our original songs.
 We played up and down the Pacific coast.

 As time progressed we began to grow tired of playing mostly Top 40 clubs.
 I will say that I did learn a lot about playing live and performing.
 But my real drive was to be a songwriter and pursue my love of recording which I had developed ever since hearing Paul McCartney’s first album McCartney.
 I had learned that he played all the instruments on the album and overdubbed all the vocals (with a little help from his wife Linda).
 I would always love tracking with a guitar or piano and then adding the drums, bass and vocals myself.
 I still do it to this day!

 So around 1977 Logos stopped playing nightclubs and focused on our own material and being an original band.
 The lineup now was John Lovrien and I with Danny, Michael and new addition John d’Fonseca on drums.
 We started playing local clubs around the Bay Area pursuing a record deal.
 In 1978 we played the Haight Street Fair in San Francisco to 100,000 people!
+Johnny d's godfather Mickey Hart (Grateful Dead) mixed us that day!

 In 1978 we auditioned for Bill Graham productions for a possible record deal.
 The showcase went great but soon after Johnny d took a gig with Jerry Garcia which totally squashed our deal.
 It was devastating but we moved forward.